dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ### Animation tab

-When selecting an AnimationPlayer node, the animation tab (found on the lower panel per default) will open up.
+When selecting an AnimationPlayer node in the Scene Tree, the animation tab (found on the lower panel by default) will open up.

 It mainly consits of three parts:

 ![The animation tab](images/animationTab.png)